Broadway veteran Nick Cordero dies from virus complications | Celebrities | Journal Gazette

 Kloots had said that it was difficult to tell whether Cordero understood happened to him, but said he could respond to commands by looking up and down when he was alert.

 Her husband played a mob soldier with a flare for the dramatic in Broadway's Woody Allen 1994 film adaptation of “Bullets Over Broadway,” for which he received a Tony nomination for best-featured actor in a musical.
-He moved to Los Angeles to star in “Rock of Ages.”
+He and his family moved to Los Angeles to star in “Rock of Ages.”

 On the small screen, Cordero appeared in several episodes of “Blue Bloods” and “Law & Order: Special Victims Unit” and he had a role in the film “Going in Style.”